-Doug Abts joined Viasat in September 2015 as Vice President, Strategy Development, Broadband Services, and in May 2018, he assumed his current role as Vice President, Global Mobility.
+Doug Abts joined Viasat in September 2015 as Vice President, Strategy Development, Broadband Services, and in May 2017, he assumed his current role as Vice President, Global Mobility.
 Mr. Abts has over 20 years of experience in the areas of general management, business development, mergers and acquisitions, and strategic planning.
 From July 2010 to August 2015, Mr. Abts served as Executive Vice President, Strategy and Corporate Development of Bridgepoint Education.
 From August 2003 to June 2010, Mr. Abts operated in key management and business development roles at Science Applications International Corporation.
 Early in his career, he served with distinction as an officer in the United States Navy SEALs.
 Mr. Abts earned a B.A. degree from Stanford University and an M.B.A. degree from Harvard Business School.

 Marc Agnew joined Viasat in 1988 and has held various technical, management and business positions with Viasat over the past 30 years.
 From 2003 to 2004, Mr. Agnew served as Vice President, Government Broadband, from 2005 to 2012, he served as Vice President and General Manager, Broadband Systems, and from February 2012 to October 2014, he served as Vice President and Chief Technology Officer, Broadband Services.
 From November 2014 to January 2017, Mr. Agnew worked to create Viasat's European broadband joint venture, where he then served as Chief Technology Officer until May 2018, while also leading Viasat's office in the United Kingdom from September 2016 to September 2017.
-Mr. Agnew was appointed to his current position of Vice President, Commercial Networks in May 2018.
-Prior to joining Viasat, Mr. Agnew worked at Comsat Telesystems and M/A-Com Linkabit.
-Mr. Agnew earned a B.S.E.E degree from The George Washington University and an M.S.E.E degree from The University of California, Berkeley.
+Mr. Agnew worked at Comsat Telesystems and M/A-Com Linkabit.
+Mr. Agnew earned a B.S.E.E degree from The George Washington University and an M.S.E.E. degree from The University of California, Berkeley.